1) How long does a session last?

-I work out of my Gongduk office on Tuesdays and Wednesdays and some Thursdays and Saturdays.
-This office is located in an officetel that is located 3-5 minutes away from Gongduk Station (Entrance #1) by foot.
+I work out of my Gongdeok office on Tuesdays and Wednesdays and Thursdays and some Saturdays.
+This office is located in an officetel that is located 3-5 minutes away from Gongdeok Station (Entrance #1) by foot.
 It is on the 15th floor of an officetel building (Dessian).
 I share office space with another psychologist.

 4) What languages do you provide therapy in?

 As I lived half my life in both Korea and the US, I can provide therapy in both languages (English, Korean)